 This is a really nice wet room.
 Although it is not a mobility wet room, they wanted a seat fitted.
 The tiles are a marble effect and they are 900 mm long, fitted in brick fashion.

-We layed in a drain gully then tiled the floor with a natural slate tile 600 mm x 300mm.
+We fitted a drain gully then tiled the floor with a natural slate tile 600 mm x 300mm.

 This is a mobility wet room, but we felt it was worth putting here.